Charles A. Ott Jr.: Korean War

 In 1950, Ott was called to federal service with the 40th Infantry Division for the Korean War.
-He served as commander of the division artillery, and received a promotion to colonel.
+He served as commander of the division artillery, and received promotion to colonel.

 Senior command

 In 1952, Ott was promoted to brigadier general as commander of the 40th Armored Division Artillery.

 Ott was assigned as assistant division commander of the 40th Armored Division in 1958.
 In 1960, he was promoted to major general and assigned as commander of the 40th Armored Division.

 In August, 1965, Ott commanded the division when it was activated in response to the Watts Riots.

 Ott also served as commander of the California National Guard's Southern Emergency Operations Center and commander of the 79th Rear Area Operations Support Center.

 In 1969 he commanded National Guard members activated in response to flooding in Santa Barbara County and other areas of Southern California.

-In 1971, he was named deputy commander of the California National Guard, and in January 1974, he received an appointment as commander of the 40th Infantry Division.
+In 1971, he was named deputy commander of the California National Guard, and in January 1974, he received appointment as commander of the 40th Infantry Division.

 In 1974, Ott was appointed director of the Army National Guard, serving until his 1978 retirement.

 Ott's awards included the Army Distinguished Service Medal, Legion of Merit, Bronze Star Medal, Air Medal, and Army Commendation Medal.